jstepinski/Insight-Data-Engineering-Challenge/README.md

 Ultimately, every entry in the table is a unique string (the key) extracted from the input file.
 So the table contains the nodes of the graph.

+There are two huge advantages of using a hash table to store nodes.

+The first is scalability.
+If each node were stored as an element in an array, there would be a limit to the number of possible nodes.
+This limit is the largest integer that can be represented in binary.
+Even with only 32 bits, that number is huge.
+But it is a limit.
+A hash table can store multiple entries within a single cell.
+The only limit is RAM.
+So if RAM is added, the number of nodes can hypothetically increase forever.
+Again, that limit is highly unlikely to be attained in the 60 second window of this problem, but other problems requiring graphs might.

+Dereferencing and dereferencing pointers becomes slow after a while.
+So we compute the load of the table as the ratio of entries to the number of cells.
+If the ratio exceeds a maximum load, usually between 0.75 and 1.5, the table expands.
+This is called rehashing.
+When it is rehashed, entries might be moved to new cells.
+So their ptr's change.
+But the rehashing is performed in such a way that the addresses of the keys and the lists REMAIN CONSTANT.
+That is the second huge advantage of the hash table.
+Why it is so advantageous will become clear shortly.

+The entries - which we will henceforth call cells even though a cell may contain multiple entries - of the table are graph nodes.
+The branches between nodes are the linked lists.
+A linked list appears in memory as follows:

 # Median Algorithms